 Kristy Blackwell uses figurative realism to try to capture a bit of the complex nature of humanity.
 While she is often experimenting with materials and palettes, her subject matter remains consistent – the depiction of strength alongside vulnerability and the psychological barrier between the inner mind and the infinite.
 There is common understanding in these relatable images: beauty in sadness and in fortitude, beauty in the exposed and in the protected.

-Trained in fine art at the University of Guelph and, thereafter, in computer animation at the University of Toronto, Kristy has had an accomplished career as a digital matte painter and compositor on over 50 feature films.
-But Kristy’s passion remains rooted in fine art and her experience creating photo-real digital images has inspired her to experiment with various traditional techniques and materials to both create and deconstruct reality on canvas or other supports.
+Trained in fine art at the University of Guelph and in computer animation at the University of Toronto, Kristy has had an accomplished career as a digital matte painter and compositor on over 60 feature films.
+Her passion remains rooted in fine art and her experience creating photo-real digital images has inspired her to experiment with various traditional techniques and materials to both create and deconstruct reality on canvas or other supports.

-Kristy was raised in small town Manitoba and Ontario and has spent the last eighteen years living and working in Toronto with her husband and two daughters.
+Kristy was raised in small town Manitoba and Ontario and has spent the second half of her life living and working in Toronto with her husband and two daughters.

-“I strive to provide an easy entry into my work with the accessible familiarity of the realistically rendered human form while portraying what I find to be the unnerving tension created between a woman’s strength and vulnerability.
-I think it can be found in the simplest moment – a glance, a turn of the head, a hand clasping a familiar object.
+“I strive to provide an easy entry into my work with the accessible familiarity of figurative realism while portraying what I find to be the unnerving tension created between a woman’s strength and vulnerability.
+I think it can be found in the simplest moment – a glance, a turn of the head, a hand clasping a familiar object.”